 CORE investigators conduct clinical research that aims to understand the epidemiology of craniofacial conditions and to identify treatments that lead to improved outcomes for those conditions.

 While projects under the CORE umbrella are tied to individual researchers, CORE provides a venue for them to get input and feedback from colleagues with different specialties.
-This allows investigators to draw upon each other’s expertise in areas ranging from epidemiology to genetics to mouse modeling to 3-D facial imaging, sparking a comprehensive approach that helps unravel all facets of these complicated disorders.
+This allows investigators to draw on one another's expertise in areas ranging from epidemiology to genetics to mouse modeling to 3-D facial imaging, sparking a comprehensive approach that helps unravel all facets of these complicated disorders.

 CORE is home to a full-time resource team that includes a clinical research assistant, a data analyst, a medical photographer and a research coordinator.
 These experts have years of craniofacial research experience, giving them specialized insight that helps investigators design and conduct studies in ways that maximize success.